pointless-lang/pointless/site/pages/language/variables/index.md

 Pointless is _function-scoped_, meaning that functions determine the scope of variables.

-Variables defined outside of functions are _globals_, and can be accessed by any functions or other code in the program once they are defined.
+Variables defined outside of functions are _globals_, and can be accessed both by code within functions and code outside of functions.

 ```ptls
 pi = 3.14 -- Close enough